Evan-Lim/42Piscine/README.md

 # 42 Piscine (Piscine #4 at 42 Penang, August 2026)
-This repository contains the solutions of my exercises for the 42 C Piscine (Piscine #4, August 2026 at 42 Penang).
-Remains incomplete until the programme finishes.\
+This repository contains the solutions of my exercises for the 42 C Piscine (Piscine #4, August 2026 at 42 Penang).\
 For extra exercises and preparation for exams: https://github.com/Evan-Lim/42PiscineExtra

 Progress thus far: